-- Limits the number of cats on a property within the Shire of Dardanup to a maximum of four cats over the age of six months for a period longer than 12 weeks. - That Council requires a written application where residents wish to keep more than two cats (over the age of six months), for a period longer than 14 days at a property. - The application shall be submitted on the prescribed form (Form 113 Application Form To Keep Three Or More Cats), accompanied by the plans of the premises to which the application relates to the specification and satisfaction of the local government, accompanied by the consent in writing of the owner of the premises, where the occupier is not the owner of the premises to which the application relates and payment of the required application fee as set in the fees and charges. - Approval/refusal will be granted by the Chief Executive Officer. - A permit is valid for 12 months from the date of issue as per the Shire of Dardanup Keeping and Control of Cats Local Law 2014, unless revoked by the Chief Executive Officer. - The approval has effect until: - The approved applicant ceases to reside at the premises to which the approval has been given;

-- Any change in circumstances of the approved cats or there is non-compliance to the Cat Act 2011, Cat Regulations 2012, Shire of Dardanup Keeping and Control of Cats Local Law 2014 and/or the Animal Welfare Act 2002; and - Revoked by the Chief Executive Officer.
+- Limits the number of cats on a property within the Shire of Dardanup to a maximum of four cats over the age of six months for a period longer than 12 weeks. - That Council requires a written application where residents wish to keep more than two cats (over the age of six months), for a period longer than 14 days at a property. - The application shall be submitted on the prescribed form (Form 113 Application Form To Keep Three Or More Cats), accompanied by the plans of the premises to which the application relates to the specification and satisfaction of the local government, accompanied by the consent in writing of the owner of the premises, where the occupier is not the owner of the premises to which the application relates and payment of the required application fee as set in the fees and charges. - Approval/refusal will be granted by the Chief Executive Officer. - The approval has effect until: - The approved applicant ceases to reside at the premises to which the approval has been given; - Any change in circumstances of the approved cats or there is non-compliance to the Cat Act 2011, Cat Regulations 2012, Shire of Dardanup Keeping and Control of Cats Local Law 2014 and/or the Animal Welfare Act 2002; and - Revoked by the Chief Executive Officer.

-SDev CP501 - DRAFT VOLUNTEER BUSH FIRE BRIGADE TRAINING EXPENDITURE REIMBURSEMENT
+SDev CP501 -VOLUNTEER BUSH FIRE BRIGADE TRAINING EXPENDITURE REIMBURSEMENT